cs-ieee-ist/cs-essentials/content/topics/vim/5-customization.md

 - you absolutely want your plugins to be always up-to-date.

 If you use too many plugins, the usual installation scheme will likely become too messy very quickly.
-Plugin managers usually keep track of what is installed and where, in order to make the whole thing easier for the user.
+Plugin managers usually keep track of what is installed and where in order to make the whole thing easier for the user.

 If you like to try new plugins, plugin managers usually make it easier to install/remove individual plugins.